-K-WAP does not permit the general practice of non-renewable fuel switching when replacing furnaces/appliances.
+KWAP does not permit the general practice of non-renewable fuel switching when replacing furnaces/appliances.
 However, DOE does allow the changing or converting of a furnace/appliance using one fuel source to another on a limited, case-by-case basis.
 These approvals will only be granted when all related costs demonstrate the effectiveness of the fuel switch over the life of the measure.
-Agencies seeking fuel switching must request approval from KHRC and provide the site-specific energy audit for review.
-KHRC will review the information on a case-by-case basis and submit to DOE as necessary.
+Agencies seeking fuel switching must request approval from KHRC and provide a site-specific energy audit for review.
+KHRC will review the information on a case-by-case basis and submit it to DOE as necessary.
+Fuel switching may be allowable for other available funding sources.
+Contact KHRC for additional information.